Longtime Chiefs wide receiver Otis Taylor dies at age 80 - NewsBreak

-KANSAS CITY, Mo. -- Otis Taylor, the longtime Chiefs wide receiver who along with quarterback Len Dawson formed one of the NFL's dynamic duos, died Thursday after more than a decade of health problems.
+KANSAS CITY, Mo.
+(AP) — Otis Taylor, the longtime Kansas City Chiefs wide receiver who along with quarterback Len Dawson formed one of the NFL’s dynamic duos, died Thursday after more than a decade of health problems.
 He was 80.

-Taylor's family, who had been caring for him as he dealt with Parkinson's disease and dementia, confirmed that he had died a mere seven months after Dawson , his close friend and teammate.
+Taylor’s family, who had been caring for him as he dealt with Parkinson’s disease and dementia, confirmed that he had passed away a mere seven months after Dawson, his close friend and teammate.

 “Otis made my job easy,” Dawson once said.
 “If you got the pass to Otis, you knew he’d catch it.”

-Taylor is perhaps best remembered for his 46-yard touchdown catch in Super Bowl IV that clinched the Chiefs' victory over the Minnesota Vikings .
-He was part of two AFL championship teams, was voted to the Pro Bowl after the AFL-NFL merger in 1971 and 1972 and was inducted into the Chiefs' ring of honor in 1982.
+Taylor is perhaps best remembered for the 46-yard touchdown pass in the 1970 Super Bowl that clinched the Chiefs’ victory over the Vikings.
+He was part of two AFL championship teams, was voted to the Pro Bowl after the AFL-NFL merger in 1971 and 1972 and was inducted into the Chiefs’ ring of honor in 1982.

 Yet for all the plaudits during his playing days, Taylor continually came up short of enshrinement in the Pro Football Hall of Fame.
 He was a senior finalist this past year but failed to make it through to the final round of voting.